mrsuman2002/A_modular_Plugin-CodeChat/CodeChat_Server/easyinstallnotes.rst

     Ideally, this would open a simple python code with proper documentation that serves as an almost "landing page" for the first time the user opens their IDE with CodeChat installed.

 #.
 Pretty up and upload to web (phase 3)

+#.
+Convert scripts into executables and tars for even easier installation.

 #. profit